-To request a full copy, please complete the form at southernwater.co.uk/help-advice/contact-us.
+To request a full copy, please contact us southernwater.co.uk/help-advice/contact-us.

 GSS payments will be made in accordance with Ofwat's guidance, which can be found at: ofwat.gov.uk/households/supply-and-standards/ standards-of-service/.